CAN SPEAKING TRUTH TO POWER UNRAVEL

 As fierce debates about the nature of truth rage on globally, Speaking Truth | Summit X explores radical truth-telling and its implications, manifestations, potentialities, and challenges across disparate yet interconnected fields.
-The central question we pose at this year’s convening is:

 Our relation to truth is complex, intersectional, and urgent.
 Public intellectuals have argued that the society of the 2010s is one in which it is no longer possible to distinguish between the factual and the imagined, reality, and simulacra.
 What is the nature of truth as we now see it presented as a subjective rather than objective condition?
 How has the growing distrust of the media, institutions, and authorities affected our ability to distinguish between the real and the fake?
 And how have artists responded in turn?

 These questions are being addressed throughout the Summit by those working within proliferating technology and the dark side of automatization and surveillance, global health through the lens of gender and class inequality, self-determination of those serving invisible economies, Indigenous populations asserting sovereignty in the face of erasure, as well as the media at the nexus of fictions, facts and deceptions.
 The Summit aims to be a mirror reflecting and magnifying the peculiarities of the post-truth condition, as well as a forum of debate that can offer audiences an unparalleled opportunity to better understand the cultural and political situation, while convening to envision the future.